What is bribery and corruption?

 Scope and purpose of this policy

 It is illegal for our organisation and representatives to offer, promise, give, request, agree, receive or accept bribes.
-This policy is to publicly communicate IRATA International’s (IRATA) position on bribery and corruption to external third-parties.
+This policy is to publicly communicate IRATA International’s (IRATA) position on bribery and corruption.
 As well as this policy, IRATA’s employees are subject to additional internal contractual terms.

 It is our policy to conduct all our business in an honest and ethical manner.
 We have a zero-tolerance approach to bribery and corruption and are committed to acting professionally, fairly and with integrity in all our commercial and secretariat activities, and relationships, wherever we operate.
 We continually implement and enforce systems to counter the threat risk of bribery and corruption.
 We uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
 Despite this, we are bound by the laws of the UK, including the Bribery Act 2010, in respect of our conduct both in the UK and abroad.